TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * How is my world simpler than the real world?
 Can it be simpler in other ways?
 * What kind of transcendent power do I give to the player?
 How can I give even more without removing challenge from the game?
 * Is my combination of simplicity and transcendence contrived, or does it provide my players with a special kind of wish fulfillment?
+* The wish fulfillment can simply be living in an aesthetically pleasing world.
+How does my game fulfill that?
+Can I ask the above questions but with aesthetics in mind?

 ### 76. The Hero's Journey
 * See [[Plot#Hero's Journey|here]] for more.